laurent22/joplin/readme/terminal.md

 ## Local filesystem synchronisation

-Local filesystem sync can be initiatd after starting the joplin terminal app by using the [command-line mode](#command-line-mode)
+Local filesystem sync can be initiated after starting the joplin terminal app by using the [command-line mode](#command-line-mode)

 	:config sync.target 2
 	:config sync.2.path <path to local sync dir>